maugenst/tabletojson/README.md

 * Version 2 on request.js is not used anymore
 * Version >=2.1.0 got is not used anymore and got replaced by node internal fetch. more information [here](#options)...
 * Switched from commonjs to module system.
 Bumped version to 3.0.0
+* Switched to provide a "hybrid" library to cope with the needs of both esm and commonjs.
+Bumped version to 4.0.0.

 ### Conversion from version 1.+ to 2.x